simoncozens/unicopedia-plus/README.md

 ### Find by Name

-- The **Find by Name** feature of the **Unicode Data Finder** utility displays a list of basic data (symbol, code point, name, block) of matching Unicode characters searched by name (or alias name), including through regular expressions.
+- The **Find by Name** feature of the **Unicode Data Finder** utility displays a list of basic data (symbol, code point, name/aliases, block) of matching Unicode characters searched by name or alias, including through regular expressions.
 - After entering a query, click on the <kbd>Search</kbd> button to display a list of all relevant matches, if any, ordered by code point value.
+- It is possible to choose how many characters are shown one page at a time.
-- When available, name aliases are also displayed (in smaller typeface) after the unique and immutable Unicode name.
+- When available, name aliases are displayed (in italics and smaller typeface) after the unique and immutable Unicode name.
 A correction alias is indicated by a leading reference mark `※`.
-- It is possible to choose how many characters are shown one page at a time.
+- All names and aliases are obtained from the [UnicodeData.txt](https://www.unicode.org/Public/UNIDATA/UnicodeData.txt) and [NameAliases.txt](https://www.unicode.org/Public/UNIDATA/NameAliases.txt) data files.</li>
 - The search is performed on the 277,510 assigned characters (or code points) defined in the **Unicode 12.1** version of the [UnicodeData.txt](https://www.unicode.org/Public/UNIDATA/UnicodeData.txt) data file.
 - Use the <kbd>Results&nbsp;▾</kbd> pop-up menu to perform an action among:
     - `Copy Results` [copy the results as string to the clipboard]